TIGRLab/TIGRSlurm-Docs/README.md

 sbatch --partition=low-moby my-script.sh
 ```

 However, this is inconvenient and should be avoided, as it forces you to correctly retype each directive every time.
 Instead, follow the below example and place the directives inside the script.
-This allows you to check the directives for correctness, ensures they stay correct once they are, and allows you to look back over directives you used in past successful runs of some script.
+This allows you to check the directives for correctness, ensures they stay correct once they are, and allows review  of directives for past successful script runs.

 #### <a name="directives">Directives</a> ####